Messiah (UK duo)

 Messiah were a British techno/acid house duo formed in London in 1988 by members Mark Davies and Ali Ghani.

 Biography

-Known for their heavy use of sampling quotes from films, melodic female vocals, and aggressive synthesizer lines, the group released two full-length albums and several singles during the 1990s.
-Two singles reached the top 20 of the UK Singles Chart.
+Known for their heavy use of sampling quotes from films, melodic female vocals, and aggressive synthesizer lines, the group released two full-length albums and several singles during the 1990s, the first being “20,000 Hardcore Members” in 1991.
+Two singles, "Temple of Dreams" and "I Feel Love" reached the top 20 of the UK Singles Chart.